 DJI has helped shaped the entertainment industry

 In 2017, DJI earned a technology and engineering Emmy award for providing directors and filmmakers with a practical and accessible platform for lowered aerial scenes.
-Also, it was considered an excellent creative tool, giving distinctive looks to series of this era.
+Also, it was considered an excellent creative tool, giving distinctive looks to a series of this era.